-- 2.4.1 The incinerator installed on board the ship shall comply with the requirements of IMO resolutions MEPC.59(33) or MEPC.76(40) or MEPC.244(66), whichever is applicable. - 2.4.2 Incinerators subjected to type approval on or after 4 April 2014 shall be tested in accordance with IMO resolution MEPC.244(66). - 2.4.3 In accordance with regulation 16 of Annex VI to MARPOL 73/78, the incinerators set forth below shall be manufactured in compliance with the requirements of IMO resolutions MEPC.76(40) or MEPC.244(66), as applicable, and shall have type approval of the Administration:
+- 2.4.1 The incinerator installed on board the ship shall comply with the requirements of IMO resolutions MEPC.59(33) or MEPC.76(40) or MEPC.244(66), as amended by IMO resolution MEPC.368(79), whichever is applicable. - 2.4.2 Incinerators subjected to type approval on or after 4 April 2014 shall be tested in accordance with IMO resolution MEPC.244(66), as amended by IMO resolution MEPC.368(79). - 2.4.3 In accordance with regulation 16 of Annex VI to MARPOL 73/78, the incinerators set forth below shall be manufactured in compliance with the requirements of IMO resolutions MEPC.76(40) or MEPC.244(66), as amended by IMO resolution MEPC.368(79), whichever is applicable, and shall have type approval of the Administration:

-incinerators installed in ships, the keels of which were laid on or after 1 January 2000; new incinerators installed in existing ships, the date of contract for delivery of which is on or after 1 January 2000.
+incinerators installed in ships, the keels of which were laid on or after 1 January 2000;

+new incinerators installed in existing ships, the date of contract for delivery of which is on or after 1 January 2000.

-Utilization in ships of the above mentioned incinerators having no type approval in accordance with the requirements in IMO resolutions MEPC.76(40) or MEPC.244(66) shall not be allowed.
+Utilization in ships of the abovementioned incinerators having no type approval in accordance with the requirements in IMO resolutions MEPC.76(40) or MEPC.244(66), as amended by IMO resolution MEPC.368(79), shall not be allowed.

 - 2.4.4 Incinerators installed in existing ships, the date of contract for delivery of which is before 1 January 2000, may have type approval in accordance with the requirements of IMO resolution MEPC.59(33) or other normative documents. - 2.4.5 During survey of incinerators on board, the following units and devices shall be tested: - .1 flame safeguard of incinerating furnace in case of the burner flame failure with verification of audible alarm and visible indicator operation.
-The shutdown times shall be verified in accordance with the requirements of the above resolutions; - .2 limit controls for operation; - .3 fuel oil pressure limit control for operation in case of fuel oil pressure lowering below the value required for safe combustion; - .4 other interlocks provided as specified by the incinerator manufacturer; - .5 programming controls controlling and cycling the unit (prepurge, ignition, postpurge, etc.) as specified by the incinerator manufacturer; - .6 fuel oil supply controls: operation of two fuel oil control solenoid valves for all conditions of the incinerator operation; - .7 device shutting off fuel oil supply to burners in case of reduced voltage; - .8 switches for proper operation; - .9 availability of marking (name of manufacturer, type, serial number, power in thermal units per time unit, IMO resolution for compliance with which the incinerator was approved), as well as warning plates; - .10 oil residue (sludge) processing system (if available):

-tank for mixing oil residues (sludge) with fuel oil;
+The shutdown times shall be verified in accordance with the requirements of the above resolutions; - .2 limit controls for operation; - .3 fuel oil pressure limit control for operation in case of fuel oil pressure lowering below the value required for safe combustion; - .4 other interlocks provided as specified by the incinerator manufacturer; - .5 programming controls controlling and cycling the unit (prepurge, ignition, postpurge, etc.) as specified by the incinerator manufacturer; - .6 fuel oil supply controls: operation of two fuel oil control solenoid valves for all conditions of the incinerator operation; - .7 device shutting off fuel oil supply to burners in case of reduced voltage; - .8 switches for proper operation; - .9 availability of marking (name of manufacturer, type, serial number, power in thermal units per time unit, IMO resolution for compliance with which the incinerator was approved), as well as warning plates; - .10 oil residue (sludge) processing system (if available): tank for mixing oil residues (sludge) with fuel oil;